jeanfric/nixdock/README.md

 A bare-bones Docker container with Nix (http://nixos.org/nix) installed and nothing more.

-To build and start nixdock:
+To build and run nixdock:

 ```
 make nixdock